 On-Street vs. Off-Street Parking

 Another problem in Indian metropolises is the skewed demand for on-street parking since it’s cheaper than off-street parking.
-On-street parking issues often cause delays, especially on roads with heavy traffic.
+On-street parking issues in India often cause delays, especially on roads with heavy traffic.
 A balance in tariff is necessary for both types of spaces to be optimally utilized.
 For example, the Sfpark Garage policy in San Francisco varied hourly prices based on demand and gave off-peak discounts to lessen congestion in and near garages at rush hour.

 Also read: The Importance of On-Street Parking